stolostron/rhacm-docs/manage_applications/managing_channels.md

   pathname: https://kubernetes-charts.storage.googleapis.com/
 ```

-### GitHub (`GitHub`) repository <!--stolen from gitops repo, please check-->
+### GitHub (`GitHub`) repository
 {: #channeldef_gitrepo}

-The following example channel definition shows an example of a channel for the IBM Cloud Charts Helm GitHub Repository:
+The following example channel definition shows an example of a channel for the GitHub Repository.
+In the following example, `secretRef` refers to the user identity used to access the GitHub repo that is specified in the `pathname`.
+If you have a public repo, you do not need the `secretRef`:

 ```yaml
 apiVersion: app.ibm.com/v1alpha1